bcgov/DITP-DevOps/docs/bc-registries-agent-configurations-manage-script.md

 ## `requeueFailedCreds` command

-This command is used to clear and solve the status of Failed Credentials.
+This command is used to requeue any credentials (credential_log records) that have failed posting.

 For example:
 ```